 Whether you’re a new Thrifty Traveler or a longtime reader, you probably know we’re obsessed with Google Flights.
 It is simply the best platform out there to search for airfare, no matter your travel needs.
 And the competition isn’t particularly close.

 But when it comes to travel, flights are only half of the equation.
 And over the past year, Google has been hard at work building and updating their Google Hotels platform.
 It looks and works much like Google Flights.
-And that means it could be a gamechanger when it comes time to book lodging for your next trip.
+And that means it could be a gamechanger when it comes time to search & book lodging for your next trip.

 All About the Google Hotels Booking Platform